VeraCologne/LearningBlog/content/posts/2019-05-14-complicated-process.md

 ---
-title: "The One With a Complicated Process Model"
+title: "The One with a Complicated Process Model"
 date: 2019-05-14T13:33:53+02:00
 tags:
 - studitemps